saurvs/astro-rust/README.md

 Essential algorithms for fundamental astronomy.

-* Find the geocentric coordinates of the Sun and the Moon, and the heliocentric coordinates the 8 planets and Pluto.
+* Find the geocentric coordinates of the Sun and the Moon.
+* Find the heliocentric and geocentric coordinates of all the 8 planets (using the *full* VSOP87-D solution), and also Pluto.
-* Transform coordinates between equatorial, ecliptic, topocentric, horizontal, and galactic coordinate systems.
+* Transform coordinates between equatorial, ecliptic, topocentric, local horizontal, and galactic coordinate systems.
 * Find the obliquity of the ecliptic and nutation in longitude and obliquity.
 * Find the Julian day from Gregorian or Julian dates, and vice-versa.
-Also find a surprisingly [good approximation](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) for delta T in recent years.
+And find a surprisingly [good approximation](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) for delta T in recent years.
-* Correct for atmospheric refraction in altitude, including the effect of local pressure and temperature.
+* Correct for atmospheric refraction in altitudes, including the effect of local pressure and temperature.
 * Find quantities related to stars, binary stars and asteroids such as magnitudes, parallax, diameters and so on.
 * Find geometric quantities related to elliptic, parabolic, near-parabolic orbits and bodies that travel in them.

+See the full list of algorithms below.

-See the  [API Documentation](https://saurvs.github.io/astro-rust/) for this Cargo library.
+Also, see the [API Documentation](https://saurvs.github.io/astro-rust/) for this Cargo library.

 ## Usage